-But the State Model is also capable of identifying knowledge gaps knowledge not yet acquired by the PS but necessary to continue with the actual solution proposal.
+But the State Model is also capable to identify knowledge gaps - knowledge not yet acquired by the PS but necessary to continue with the actual solution proposal.
 Based on such a diagnosis, new empirical predictions are possible because the completion proposals selected as help by the system can be varied according to two dimensions: grain size and amount.
 If the grain size is fine, the completion proposal may rest on a chain of micro rules covering the gap.
 For example, the completion proposal may consist of an ABSYNT subtree with an explanation of the goal sequence leading to it.
 If the grain size is coarse, then the completion proposal may rest on a single composite.
-For example, the completion proposal may consist of an ABSYNT subtree without any explanation.
-Concerning amount, the information provided may exactly fill the gap, or too much information is provided, or not enough information so that apart of the gap remains uncovered.
+For example, the completion proposal mau, the information provided may exactly fill the gap, or too much information is provided, or not enough information so that a part of the gap remains uncovered.
 Different combinations of grain size and amount lead to different hypotheses.
 For example: